jphmrst/cl-org-sampler/README.md

 # Use Org-mode in your Common Lisp docstrings

-If you write your Common Lisp documentation strings in Org-mode format, you can use this package to extract each symbol use into its own separate Org file.
-Then your user manual and other documentation can just include these sampled extracts to more easily keep your documentation synchronized with the source code.
+To more easily keep your documentation synchronized with the source code, write your Common Lisp documentation strings in Org-mode format and use this system to extract each symbol usage into its own separate Org file.
+Then your user manual and other documentation can just include these sampled extracts.
+Updates to the manual can then be automated from updates to the docstrings - which we're more likely to actually remember to do.

 Requires `iterate`.